 UK debt interest slowing Scottish Growth.

 What this means is that the GERS report represents how Scotland’s economy is performing within the union and tell us next to nothing about how Scotland would have performed as an independent nation now or in the past, nor about how it would perform in the future with either independence or full fiscal autonomy.
-This makes it strange then that Labour are looking to score political points by stating that GERS shows that fiscal autonomy would be bad for Scotland; it wouldn’t, and they and other unionist parties seem to have put the wrong foot forward on the economic debate that GERS will ultimately kick off.
+This makes it strange then that Labour is looking to score political points by stating that GERS shows that fiscal autonomy would be bad for Scotland; it wouldn’t, and they and other unionist parties seem to have put the wrong foot forward on the economic debate that GERS will ultimately kick-off.